-Race to refine: The bid to clean up Africa’s gold rush
+Race to refine: the bid to clean up Africa’s gold rush

 Ugandan authorities said in March they were investigating AGR's Venezuelan gold imports worth US$300 million on grounds it may have been smuggled.

-The Attorney General dismissed those allegations but the same month, US Assistant Treasury Secretary Marshall Billingslea travelled to Uganda to ask authorities about the fact AGR accepted gold from Venezuela, a US official said.
+The Attorney General dismissed those allegations but the same month, U.S. Assistant Treasury Secretary Marshall Billingslea traveled to Uganda to ask authorities about the fact AGR accepted gold from Venezuela, a U.S. official said.
 Investigators have returned twice since, the official added.

 AGR says all the Venezuelan gold it refined was declared to the relevant Ugandan authorities, who declined to comment further.

-Uganda has long been a conduit for gold worth billions of dollars mined in neighbouring Democratic Republic of Congo.
-The trade fuelled regional wars, funded rebel fighters and led to United Nations sanctions on traders involved, to try to staunch the flow.
+Uganda has long been a conduit for gold worth billions of dollars mined in neighboring Democratic Republic of Congo.
+The trade fueled regional wars, funded rebel fighters and led to United Nations sanctions on traders involved, to try to staunch the flow.

 Uganda's official gold exports grew to US$116 million in 2006/7, according to central bank data.
 Then sanctions were imposed and official exports collapsed, averaging under US$17 million a year until 2014/15, the data show.